 Adekunle Gold — "Money"

-Although Adekunle Gold's About 30 era is just as solid as his Gold era, his singles from this album haven't performed nearly as well as the latter.
+Although Adekunle Gold's About 30 era is just as solid as his Gold era, his singles from this album simply haven't performed nearly as well.
 Even the exceptional "Money", which felt like a perfect sequel to his 2016 hit, "Pick Up", didn't get half as much love as it clearly deserved.

 Niniola — "Oyin"